Streaming Setup A-Z Guide for Beginners: How Can I Start?

 The first attempts at streaming are likely going to see no one bothering to join.
 If that's the case, it's in your best interest to not get discouraged, as it is very likely going to pick up.
 What you should do is begin to strategize how you handle things when no one is speaking.

 Some people choose to give commentary on the games they're playing, others remain silent, while others find some other way of being entertaining.
-Their basic streaming setup also reflects their humor and personality.
+Their basic streamer setup also reflects their humor and personality.
 It can feel a bit awkward, but as your channel grows, you are not going to have to worry about doing that anymore.

 Basic Setup Gear

-With the planning phase out of the way, this is the part where you focus on your streaming setup.
+With the planning phase out of the way, this is the part where you focus on your streamer setup.
 As you can imagine, there's a host of technology in the background at play, and you need to have the right gear to be able to bring your unique flavor of entertainment to the Internet.

 Whether it's your streaming accessories or your hardware, the list below covers the essentials, as well as a few quality-of-life inclusions that should make things feel better for you.